mgsima/flask-web-server/README.md

 # flask-web-server

-This repository contains a simple Flask application designed to collect data from a web form and save it to a CSV file.
-Follow the steps below to set up and run the application locally.
+This repository contains a simple Flask application intended to serve as a backend for a static portfolio template.
+While presenting a professional portfolio frontend, the application is also equipped to capture and store information from a web form, storing this data in a CSV format for future reference.
+Dive into the instructions below to initialize and experience the application in a local environment.

 ## Setup & Installation